Page Content

 Certifications and Licensing for Music Education Graduates

 Along with a Master’s in Music Education online degree, it is common practice for Music Teachers to acquire additional certifications for teaching in a school environment.
-This is why students should always conduct their independent research to understand what is required of them for seeking employment in the teaching line or other sectors.
+This is why students should always conduct independent research to understand what is required to seek employment in the teaching line or other sectors.
+Some progressional certifications that one can consider include:

 Additional Resources for Music Education Professionals

-Additional resources for a Master’s in Music Education online students or Music Education Professionals can help identify new trends in the music industry, research and develop innovative methods of teaching, and meet like-minded peers with whom to share ideas and information.
+Additional resources for a Master’s in Music Education online students or Music Education Professionals can help identify new trends in the music industry, research and develop innovative teaching methods, and meet like-minded peers with whom to share ideas and information.
 Some resources that help with all of this and more are:

 1. Music Teachers National Association

-The Music Teachers National Association (MTNA) is the go-to place for students of a Master’s in Music Education who are interested in the teaching profession or for professionals who are already Music Educators.
-Membership to the Association provides access to additional benefits such as Certification, Publications, Consultation, Teacher Enrichment Grants and Insurance, and more.
+The Music Teachers National Association (MTNA) is the go-to place for students of a Master’s in Music Education interested in the teaching profession or for professionals who are already Music Educators.
+Membership in the Association provides additional benefits such as Certification, Publications, Consultation, Teacher Enrichment Grants and Insurance, and more.

 2. Teaching-Certification.com